EASS-HIT-PART-A-2024-CLASS-VI/HaRmony---HR-management-system-Or-Dorbin/README.md

 # HaRmony
 **Human Resources Management Interface System**

 <img width="929" alt="image" src="https://github.com/user-attachments/assets/5411c39b-809f-4199-933d-ff3e88f84ba0" />
+---

 ## Overview
 HaRmony is a comprehensive web-based Human Resources management system.
 It provides tools for managing employee data, potential recruits, company events, and team-building activities.
-The project includes a backend developed with FastAPI and a frontend using Streamlit, fully containerized for deployment with Docker.
+The project includes three main services:

+1. **Backend:** Built with FastAPI to handle all server-side logic and database interactions.
+2. **Frontend:** Developed with Streamlit for a user-friendly interface.
+3. **Database:** PostgreSQL to store and manage all the HR-related data.

 ---